 Examples of pump filter include Katadyn Expedition, Katadyn Pocket, MSR Miniworks Ex Microfilter, Seychelle Pure Water Pump, Survivor Filter Pro, and Hydroblu Pressurized Jerry Can.
 The Hydroblu Versa Flow Inline Water Filter is pictured.
-Notice how the dirty water passes through the filter and comes out clear in the water bottle bottle below.
+Notice how the dirty water passes through the filter and comes out clear in the water bottle below.

 Water is sucked through the filter by the individual at the point of consumption.
-One area of concern is the close proximity of your face to the contaminated water and possibility of accidental contamination.
+One area of concern is the close proximity of your face to the contaminated water and the possibility of accidental contamination.